Rudinius/Bike_usage_Bremen/README.md

 The data ranges from 01.01.2013 to 31.12.2022.
 In addtition to the data of the bicycle counting stations, further data (weather data, geo-locations, national holidays, school vacations) are added.

+This project contains 3 notebooks:
+ * 1_Data_Prep
+ * 2_EDA
+ * 3_Model_Training

+In the first notebook 1_Data_Pred the datasets are loaded and prepared and column names are formatted as well as different datasets are joined together and lastly exported for the next step.
+In the second notebook 2_EDA the data is analyzed indepth, about e.g., missing data, data distribution and correlations.
+The missing data and outliers are handled and lastly exported for the last step.
+In the last notebook 3_Model_Training the dataset is finally prepared for learning algorithms and different algorithms are being tested.

 **Note:**
 This project is optimized to be used with Google Colaboratory.
 Some code blocks (e.g., the export of .csv files) will only work in Google Colaboratory environment.